 Please select a page

-Pat Treacy is speaking at MBL Seminar's IP licensing and EU Competition law workshop
+Sophie Lawrance and Francion Brooks are speaking at MBL Seminar's IP Licensing and Competition law workshop.

 For many businesses, IP rights are valuable assets - and licensing is one of the main ways of exploiting them.
 Other firms need IP licences to get their products and services to market.